Cotopaxi Taps Damien Huang As President

 Cotopaxi CEO and Founder, Davis Smith, says that finding a leader who deeply understood their social mission was essential to finding the right fit.
 Cotopaxi assisted nearly 1.3 million people living in poverty in 2021 and has deep roots in Latin America, where Smith grew up and lived much of his adult life.
 Damien previously lived in Ecuador, home of the iconic Cotopaxi volcano, during a college study abroad program and with immigrant parents, deeply resonated with the mission of the brand.
 "We are elated to name Damien to our team.
 He's an incredibly talented individual with an authentic passion for our mission to fight extreme poverty.
 His position as President is integral to the next stage of growth for Cotopaxi," says Smith.
 "Cotopaxi has always been first and foremost about people, and Damien's diverse experience in both business and leadership are skills that we trust he will deftly apply at Cotopaxi."

 Huang will be based out of Seattle, making frequent trips to Salt Lake City, UT, where Cotopaxi is based, but is part of the new remote-first structure that the employee-first company implemented during 2020.
-Huang enjoys being a dad to two teenage boys, is an avid outdoor enthusiast, pursuing fly fishing, skiing, snowboarding, surfing, basketball, playing guitar and exploring new places.
+Damien enjoys spending time in the outdoors with his wife Maria and 2 sons, fly fishing, skiing, snowboarding, surfing, basketball, playing guitar and exploring new places.

 SOURCE Cotopaxi